hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 ## HPE implementation of PLDM for RDE

-On the server side, the implementation of PLDM for RDE started in iLO 5 [firmware version 2.33](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#changelog) and newer firmware releases implement more and more PLDM related features that can be leveraged by devices providing their support of this standard.
-As an example, Redfish clients connected to an iLO 5 version 2.65 can perform read and write operations on logical drives (LD) hosted by  [HPE SR Smart Arrays](https://www.hpe.com/psnow/doc/a00047736enw.html?jumpid=in_pdp-psnow-qs) running firmware version 5.00.
+On the server side, the implementation of [PLDM for RDE](https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/supplementdocuments/rdesupport/#redfish-device-enablement-rde-support) started in iLO 5 firmware version 2.33 and in iLO 6 version 1.05.
+Newer firmware releases implement more and more PLDM related features that can be leveraged by devices providing their support of this standard.
+As an example, Redfish clients connected to an iLO 5 version 2.65 can perform read and write operations on logical drives (LD) hosted by  [HPE SR Smart Arrays](https://www.hpe.com/psnow/doc/a00047736enw.html?jumpid=in_pdp-psnow-qs) running firmware version 5.00 and above.

 This statement is clearly mentioned in the `readme.txt` file embedded in the `ilo5_265.fwpkg` firmware package.
 You can use the `unzip` utility to extract this file from the package as shown in the next picture.